Erlang Shen

-In the Ming semi-mythical novels Creation of the Gods and Journey to the West, Erlang Shen is the nephew of the Jade Emperor.
-In the former, he assists the Zhou army in defeating the Shang.
-In the latter, he is the second son of a mortal and the Jade Emperor's sister Yaoji.
-In the legend, he is known as the greatest warrior god of heaven.
+In the Ming-era semi-mythical novels Investiture of the Gods and Journey to the West, Erlang Shen is the nephew of the Jade Emperor.
+In the former novel, he assists the Zhou army in defeating the Shang.
+In the latter, he is the second son of a mortal and the Jade Emperor's sister Yunhua, as well as an enemy-turned-ally of Sun Wukong.
+In his legends he is known as the greatest warrior god of heaven, and was a disciple of Yuding Zhenren, who taught him fighting and magical skills such as the 72 Earthly Transformations.